rseng/rseng/README.md

 ### Taxonomy

-Taxonomy are interacted with in a similar fashion.
+The taxonomy is interacted with in a similar fashion.

 ```python
 from rseng.main.taxonomy import Taxonomy